mausworks/tidier/packages/tidier-vscode/README.md

 ## Getting started

+## Getting started

-Create a `.tidierrc` at the root of your project.
+To start using Tidier, create a `.tidierrc` to the root of your project.

-As soon as the configuration has been created, the extension should start working, and all problems within the project should show up in the 'problems' pane.

-Below you will find an example configuration that uses common naming convention for React projects, it should serve as a good baseline for whatever project you are currently working on.
+This is where you will configure your file & folder name conventions.
+By default, Tidier will ignore files specified in your project's `.gitignore`, but you can add additional patterns in the "ignore"-section in the configuration file if need be.

+The example configuration below uses common React conventions, but it can be adapted to work with any project of any framework or language.

 ```json
 {